Connect the identity router to the Cloud Administration Console to enable administrators to publish configuration changes to the identity router.

 - Sign into the Cloud Administration Console to check the status of the identity router (Platform > Identity Routers).
 When the identity router is connected to the Cloud Administration Console, the status reads Active.

-- In the Cloud Administration Console, click Publish Changes to apply the configuration settings for the new identity router.
+In the Cloud Administration Console, click Publish Changes to apply the configuration settings for the new identity router.
+After the publish operation has completed, the identity router is fully deployed.

 After you finish

-After the configuration changes finish publishing, the identity router is fully deployed.
 If you added this identity router to an existing cluster, you need to back up the cluster.
-See Back Up Now for a Single Cluster
+See Back Up Now for a Single Cluster.